What to do if…

 - Do not try to “walk it off” or keep moving to test it.

-- Do not massage a painful/swollen leg.
+- Do not massage a painful or swollen leg.

 What to do now

-- Unlock the door if you can do so safely, turn on a light, and keep your phone on speaker near you.
+- Unlock the door if you can do it safely.

-- Follow the dispatcher’s instructions.
+- Follow the dispatcher’s instructions about aspirin or medicines.

 What can wait